Blocking minority

 The Lisbon Treaty introduced a radical reform regarding voting in the Council with the so-called “double majority” from 1 November 2014.
 First, an approval requires 55% of the member states, which meant 15 of the then 28 members, and second,that 55% of the states must also represent 65% of the total EU population.

-blocking minority can thus be established by little more than 45% of the member states or by countries representing at least 35% of the member states as long as there is a minimum of four states
+A blocking minority can thus be established by little more than 45% of the member states or by countries representing at least 35% of the member states as long as there is a minimum of four states.

 For proposals not coming from the Commission or the Foreign Minister there must be 72% of member states behind them - which means a blocking minority of a little more than 28% of member states.